Core concepts of qblox-scheduler#

 Overview#

-Experiments in qblox-scheduler run sequences of pulses and acquisitions, returning
+Experiments in qblox-scheduler run sequences of pulses and acquisitions, returning the results in a

-the results in a xarray.Dataset structure.
+xarray.Dataset structure.

 On the user side, the package introduces these core concepts:

-In this document, we shall present the HardwareAgent class,
+In this document, we shall present the HardwareAgent class, which is the fundamental interface

-control stack.
-We will also present the different type of data returned by the execution
+between users and the hardware backend of the Qblox control stack.
+We will also present the different type of data

-of experimental sequences (named Schedules in the qblox-scheduler framework).
+returned by the execution of experimental sequences (named Schedules in the qblox-scheduler framework).

 Each of the other core concepts listed above has its own dedicated documentation page, which we encourage the interested reader to explore for more detail.